How to Delegate Successfully

 Assigning tasks successfully can be a challenge for many in positions of authority.
 Some worry that others lack the right skills, while others are too focused on their work to seek help.
 There’s also a fear that delegating tasks might diminish one’s importance, and some team members may prefer not to outshine others.

-As a leader, assigning tasks can lighten your workload and give you the needed time.
+“No person will make a great business who wants to do it all himself or get all the credit” (Andrew Carnegie).
+Moreover, as a leader, assigning tasks can lighten your workload and give you the needed time.
 It also allows your team members to learn new skills.
 If you delegate effectively, you can build trust and commitment with your team, boost productivity, and ensure that the right people handle tasks that suit them best.

 • It saves time in arranging and coordinating